August Zeller: Early years

 Zeller was born in Bordentown, New Jersey, where his father, Wilhelm August Zeller (1834–1904), was a local merchant.
 Zeller may have inherited his artistic abilities from his mother, Susanne Schmidt Zeller (1839–1875), whose father had been a well-known wood carver in Kaiserslautern, Germany.

 The family moved from Bordentown to neighboring Fieldsboro, when Zeller was four years old.
 His father opened a general store, tended a large community garden across the street from the store, and became the town's postmaster in 1880.

 Zeller's mother died when he was 12 years old, leaving his father alone to support and raise a large family.
 At age 14, Zeller left home to apprentice at Struther's Monument Works in Philadelphia.
 During these years he received artistic instruction through night classes taught at the Franklin Institute.

 At age 19, Zeller obtained a block of Carrara marble and began carving a monument for his mother's grave.
 Working in the shed behind his father's store, the sculpture took him two years to complete.
-The Slaughter of the Innocents depicted a Judean mother cradling her infant son, and was a life-size full-length seated portrait of Zeller's mother.
+The Slaughter of the Innocents depicted a Judean mother cradling her infant son, and was a posthumous life-size seated portrait of Zeller's mother.
 The title referenced the massacre of infant boys carried out under King Herod's orders, after he was told of Christ's birth.
 The sculpture was exhibited at the National Academy of Design in New York City in 1884:

 Mr. August Zeller's group in marble of a mother and child, representing 'The Slaughter of the Innocents'—a work which, with faults inseparable from unsophisticated youth, displays true feeling, unwearying industry, and a serious aim.
 And—so true is it that when a man makes his meaning perceptible, even if only to a few, he must already have considerable technical skill—the head and raised arm of the principal figure in this group might do credit to more than one sculptor of national reputation.

 The National Academy awarded Zeller a $5000 traveling prize, but he did not accept it, since one of the award's provisions was that he study art in Italy, a course he preferred not to pursue.